-This allows us to finish to proof of Theorem \ref{th-isotrivial}. \begin{proof}[Proof of Theorem \ref{th-isotrivial}] Let $M$ be an analytic subset of $\Omega$ satisfying $(\star)$.
+This allows us to complete to proof of Theorem \ref{th-isotrivial}. \begin{proof}[Proof of Theorem \ref{th-isotrivial}] Let $M$ be an analytic subset of $\Omega$ satisfying $(\star)$.
 Let $f_0$ and $f_1$ be two elements of $M$.
-By Lemma \ref{le-localconj} and Lemma \ref{le-unbranche}, there exists a map $\psi$, given on $J_k(f_0)$ by the unbranched holomorphic motion $\overline{\mathcal L}$, which verifies the assumption of Proposition \ref{prop-conj}.
-Observe that we use here Assumption \ref{exceptional} which ensures that $J_k(f_0)$ is disjoint from the exceptional set $\mathcal E(f_0)$.
-Hence, there are two neighborhood $N_1\subset N_2$ of $J_k(f_0)$ and a holomorphic map $\tilde\psi$ on $N_2$ such that $f_1\circ\tilde\psi=\tilde\psi\circ f_0$ on $N_1$.
+By Lemma \ref{le-localconj} and Lemma \ref{le-unbranche}, there exists a map $\psi$, given on $J_k(f_0)$ by the unbranched holomorphic motion $\overline{\mathcal L}$, which satisfies the assumptions of Proposition \ref{prop-conj}.
+Observe that we use Assumption \ref{exceptional} here, which ensures that $J_k(f_0)$ is disjoint from the exceptional set $\mathcal E(f_0)$.
+Hence, there are two neighborhoods $N_1\subset N_2$ of $J_k(f_0)$ and a holomorphic map $\tilde\psi$ on $N_2$ such that $f_1\circ\tilde\psi=\tilde\psi\circ f_0$ on $N_1$.
 This directly implies that all the periodic points in $J_k(f_0)$ can be followed holomorphically on $M$ and that their multipliers are constant on $M$. \end{proof}